What is SPF flattening (and when to actually use it)

 The trap: providers' IPs change

 Here's what enthusiastic guides often forget to say.
 The IP ranges behind a provider's include are not frozen.
 Microsoft, Google, SendGrid and the rest add, remove or reorganize their servers regularly.
-That's the whole point of the include: it points to a record the provider maintains for you.
+That's the whole point of the include: it points to a record the provider maintains on the domain's behalf.

-By flattening, you break that link.
-You freeze a snapshot of the provider's IPs as of the flattening date.
-The day it switches to a new range you didn't copy, mail sent from that range fails SPF — and you won't see it right away.
-That's the cruel irony of flattening: you fix a PermError today and expose yourself to silent failures tomorrow.
+Flattening breaks that link.
+It freezes a snapshot of the provider's IPs as of the flattening date.
+The day the provider switches to a new range that wasn't copied, mail sent from that range fails SPF — and the failure isn't visible right away.
+That's the cruel irony of flattening: it fixes a PermError today and opens the door to silent failures tomorrow.

 Manual or automated flattening